twumasiclement/Linear-Birth-Death-Process-with-Catastrophic-Extinction/README.md

 2. `MLE_BDC.r`: R Codes for implementing Maximum Likelihood Estimation (MLE) of the B-D-C process
 3. `BDC_Loglik.jl`: Julia function for evaluating the log-likelihood function for MLE of the B-D-C process
 4. `BDCfit.jl`: Julia function for fitting the log-likelihood function (to speed up computational time)
+5. `Suppressor.jl`: An additional Julia file (optional)
-5. `MLE-LogLik-BDC_JuliaFunc.r`: R coupled with Julia codes to speed up MLE of the B-D-C process
+6. `MLE-LogLik-BDC_JuliaFunc.r`: R coupled with Julia codes to speed up MLE of the B-D-C process
-6. `GMM-Estimation-BDC-process.R`: R Codes for implementing Generalised Method of Moments (GMM) Estimation of the B-D-C process
+7. `GMM-Estimation-BDC-process.R`: R Codes for implementing Generalised Method of Moments (GMM) Estimation of the B-D-C process
-7. `BDC-estimation-GW-process.html`: R codes (from a Jupyter Notebook HTML file) for implementing embedded Galton-Watson (GW) Estimation of the B-D-C process
+8. `BDC-estimation-GW-process.html`: R codes (from a Jupyter Notebook HTML file) for implementing embedded Galton-Watson (GW) Estimation of the B-D-C process
-8. `BDC-LeapSize_StateX_Relationship.r`: R codes to explore the leap size for the two proposed Tau-leaping algorithms of the study
+9. `BDC-LeapSize_StateX_Relationship.r`: R codes to explore the leap size for the two proposed Tau-leaping algorithms of the study
-9. `Hybrid-Tauleaping-Algorithms-BDC.r`: Main R codes for running the exact SSA and the two Tau-leaping algorithms
+10. `Hybrid-Tauleaping-Algorithms-BDC.r`: Main R codes for running the exact SSA and the two Tau-leaping algorithms